Drizzle: Occurrence

 Drizzle tends to be the most frequent form of precipitation over large areas of the world's oceans, particularly in the colder regions of the subtropics.
 These regions are dominated by shallow marine stratocumulus and trade wind cumulus clouds, which exist entirely within the marine boundary layer.
-Despite the low rates of surface accumulation, it has become apparent that drizzle exerts a major influence over the structure, coverage, and radiative properties of clouds in these regions.
+Despite the low rates of surface accumulation, drizzle exerts a major influence over the structure, coverage, and radiative properties of clouds in these regions.

-This has motivated scientists to design more sophisticated and sensitive instruments such as high-frequency radars that can detect drizzle.
+This has motivated scientists to design more sophisticated and sensitive instruments such as high-frequency radars which can detect drizzle.
 These studies have shown that the quantity of drizzle is strongly linked to cloud morphology and tends to be associated with updrafts within the marine boundary layer.
 Increased amounts of drizzle tend to be found in marine clouds that form in clean air masses that have low concentrations of cloud droplets.
 This interconnection between clouds and drizzle can be explored using high-resolution numerical modelling such as large eddy simulation.